 - Focus more on how the change has helped the organisation, rather than on what was done (or the technical details).

-- Make sure you are submitting for your own intranet or digital workplace, not on behalf of someone else.
+- Make sure you are submitting for your own intranet, digital workplace or app, not on behalf of someone else.

-- We’re very happy for agencies and vendors to encourage and help their clients submit entries, but the submission must come directly from the client organisation to be valid.
+- We’re very happy for agencies and vendors to encourage and help their clients submit entries, but the submission must either by validated by your client or, ideally, come directly from the client organisation to be considered for entry.

 - Don’t be shy!
 Even modest initiatives have a good chance of winning if they are well executed, or if they provide big benefits for the workforce.